Crib Mattress Gap Problems: What to Check First for a Safe Fit

 • The crib interior runs slightly larger than expected.

 Some gaps also appear only after use.
-The mattress may look fine when centered, then shift after a sheet change and create space along one side.
-That is why a one-time check is not enough.
+The mattress may look fine when centered, then shift after a sheet change and create space along one side, which is why a one-time check is not enough.
+My crib mattress firmness guide explains what to look for before shape loss becomes a safety issue, while my best breathable crib mattress guide compares which airflow-focused designs still stay firm, fit correctly, and maintain a stable sleeping surface.

-If you want to understand why some mattresses hold their shape better than others, see breathable vs foam crib mattress and firm crib mattress guide.
+To understand why some mattresses hold their shape better than others, compare breathable vs foam crib mattress with my firm crib mattress guide.

 How to Check for Crib Mattress Gap Problems